 - Personal Statement on the topic of "Servant Leadership" answering the following prompt:

 The success of most economic, organizational and political systems depend, in part, on the effective leadership within these groups.
 There are a number of different leadership modes or styles, including servant leadership.
-Some would argue that servant leadership is a way of life which focuses on service to others and ethical and moral behavior.
+Some would argue that servant leadership is a way of life which focuses on service to others while adhering to appropriate ethical and moral behavior.
 Do you believe that this type of leadership can improve the overall effectiveness and well-being of an organization?
 In your leadership experience, have you practiced components of servant leadership?

 For any questions about the UK MBA admissions process, please contact: